Moor Rush (Juncus stygius)

 - Fruiting phenology: throughout July

-- Optimum time to identify: early July
+- Optimum time to identify: The optimal identification period for this species is early July

 Other